You are here >

 The main responsibilities of the officer include: visiting communities to gather data and knowledge of local and traditional methods for dealing with climate change; conducting training to raise awareness of climate change; researching methods of adaptation and mitigation and developing an action plan with the communities, local and national government authorities and civil society to respond to climate change and build resilience.
 In 2013 funds from Mufti Mania Day will go towards this project.

-Read about a recent staff visit to Tonga here:
+Read more about Tonga here: